BLOG

 3. Use a bowl to wash fruit and vegetables.

-However, leaks, in-particular, leaking taps left unfixed can have a big impact on water wastage.
+However, leaks, in particular leaking taps, left unfixed can have a big impact on water wastage.
 Imagine you have a leaking tap which leaks 10 drips of water a minute.
 After a day it will add up to 14,400 drips, which is equivalent to about 3 litres; after a week it will be 21 litres, after a month will be 90 litres and so on.
 If you need help replacing or fixing a dripping tap, give us a call.

 Boiler Service